MichaelCurrin/code-cookbook/recipes/python/mypy/how-to.md

-# Add to project
+# How to use Mypy
-> How to add Mypy to your project for type checking
+> How to install and run Mypy to your project for type checking

 ## 1. Setup